Starting a Profitable Feedlot in Kenya: 2026 Investor’s Guide

 Location Strategy: Position near feed suppliers, livestock markets, and slaughter facilities to minimize transport costs.

-Choosing the Right cattle for a feedlot
+Choosing the Right Cattle for a Feedlot

 Selecting appropriate feedlot cattle is where many first-time operators stumble.
 Our experience sourcing cattle for hundreds of farmers has taught us that healthy, well-built animals with good growth potential deliver the best results.
 Starting with the right cattle sets your feedlot up for success.